akileez/npinit/README.md

     -D, --noDeps        do not install default dependencies.
                         [defaults: `npm i mocha standard --save-dev`]

-    --mods <string>     a user created list of node modules to install, i.e., `--mods "lodash moment"` or `--mods "gulp, less, etc."`. this option is independent from the no-dependencies option -D or --noDeps.
+    --packs <string>    a list of node modules to install, i.e., `--packs "lodash moment"` or `--packs "lodash, moment"`. this option is independent from no-dependencies option -D or --noDeps. [npm i --save packages]

+    --devpacks <string> a list of node dev modules to install, i.e., `--devpacks "tape istanbul"` or `--devpacks "tape, istanbul"`. this option is independent from no-dependencies option -D or --noDeps. [npm i --save-dev devpackages]

   Overrides: